fbpx facebook twitter linkedin google gplus pinterest mail share search arrow-right arrow-left arrow print vcard

 Professional Certifications, Awards and Distinctions

-• Advanced Training in the art of trial skills at the National Institute for Trial Advocacy (NITA) National Session Program
+• Advanced Training in the art of trial skills, National Institute for Trial Advocacy (NITA) National Session Program

 Articles